dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/migrations-and-deployment-with-the-entity-framework-in-an-asp-net-mvc-application.md

 For information about other migrations scenarios, see [Migrations Screencast Series](https://blogs.msdn.com/b/adonet/archive/2014/03/12/migrations-screencast-series.aspx).

-## Update particular migration
+## Update specific migration

 `update-database -target MigrationName`

-The `update-database -target MigrationName` command runs the targeted migration and hit the `Up` method to update the database.
+The `update-database -target MigrationName` command runs the targeted migration.

 ## Ignore migration changes to database

 `Add-migration MigrationName -ignoreChanges`

-If we don't want to update some migration changes to a database then we need to create migration with ignore changes, After created migration using `Add-migration MigrationName -ignoreChanges` command we need to update a database by `update-database` command.
+`ignoreChanges` creates an empty migration with the current model as a snapshot.

 ## Code First initializers